First Statistical Detection of MgII-traced Cool Gas Outflows with JWST Towards Cosmic Dawn: Summary

+\item The average outflow velocities measured in our stacks generally remain below the estimated escape velocities of the host dark matter halos.
+This indicates that the bulk of the cool gas traced by \ion{Mg}{2} is likely gravitationally bound and may eventually decelerate and return to the galaxy.
+These results are consistent with a ``galactic fountain'' scenario, where the baryon cycle is regulated by the recycling of chemically enriched gas rather than by efficient removal into the intergalactic medium. \end{enumerate}

-Our results provide fundamental, statistically robust observational constraints on the interplay between galactic feedback and the baryon cycle over 12 billion years of cosmic history.
-These measurements of outflow scaling relations, particularly in the previously unexplored high-redshift ($z>3$), low-mass regime, will be crucial for calibrating the next generation of cosmological simulations and refining our theoretical understanding of galaxy evolution towards the Cosmic Dawn.
+Our results provide fundamental, statistically observational constraints on the interplay between galactic feedback and the baryon cycle over 12 billion years of cosmic history.
+By characterizing outflow scaling relations in the high-redshift ($z > 3$), low-mass regime, we provide statistical constraints on the cool gas phase that were previously lacking, complementing recent studies of ionized outflows \citep[e.g.,][]{Carniani2024, Cooper2025, Xu2025}.
+These findings will be crucial for calibrating the next generation of cosmological simulations and refining our theoretical understanding of galaxy evolution towards cosmic dawn.